qubic/docs.qubic.org/docs/learn/invest.md

 2. Get your Qubic ID: This is a 60-character string derived from your seed.
 You can obtain it by adding your seed to the [qubic.org wallet](https://wallet.qubic.org/).

-3. Use the [qubic.li wallet](https://wallet.qubic.org/) to manage your QUs: Create a vault and add your seed to interact with Qubic.
+3. Use the [qubic.org wallet](https://wallet.qubic.org/) to manage your QUs: Create a vault and add your seed to interact with Qubic.

    :::note
    This is an online wallet, so there are inherent risks.
 Always ensure you trust the browser you are using and understand the risks involved.